 As our company gets bigger, and we no longer are working together all of the time, the risk that we develop a bad culture increases.
 A single bad hire can become toxic and can metastasize into an environment where we are no longer treated the way we want to be treated, or decisions are made based on self-interest, not the company’s best interest.

-Put differently, our culture exists whether we chose to talk about it or not.
+Put differently, our culture exists whether we choose to talk about it or not.
 By talking about culture and codifying our mission, vision, and values, we can intentionally shape its direction.

 Shaping our culture is important for three primary reasons: